 Ten-X Campground: The U.S. Forest Service operates Ten-X Campground 2 miles/3 km south of Tusayan.
 Ten-X Campground is open May 1st through October 16th.
 No hook-ups or showers; pit toilets and cold water faucets are located throughout the campground.
 Group sites and 15 of their 70 family sites may be reserved through Recreation.gov, and the fee is $10 per night for one vehicle. (extra charge for any additional vehicles.)

 The remaining family sites are available on a first-come, first-served basis.
 A group site is available for groups of up to 100 people, reservations are required for the group site.
 Call (928) 638-2443.
-For more information click here:
+For more information about this campground click here:

 Dispersed Camping: Camping "at-large" is permitted in the national forest outside the park.
 Camping must be at least 0.25mile/ 0.4 km away from Highway 64.
 Other restrictions may apply.
 Contact the Tusayan Ranger District, Kaibab National Forest, P.O.
 Box 3088, Grand Canyon, AZ 86023 or call (928) 638-2443 for information.